Your Step-by-Step Guide on How to Safely Bathe a Cat

-How to Bathe a Cat (Without Getting Hurt)
+How to Safely Bathe Your Cat

 Editor's Tip: Be sure the sink, basin, or tub has a skid-proof bottom.
 Chances are your cat will try to escape, so you'll want to avoid slipping.

-- Always use a shampoo made specifically for cats and lather well.
+Always use a shampoo made specifically for cats and lather well.
 Be sure to get her belly, paws, backside, and tail.
 If there are knots, gently brush them out while the fur is wet.
 Be sure to rinse completely.

 Step 5: Have a Towel (or Two) Ready

 Cats' fur holds onto water, and they lose body heat when wet.
 Ensure a towel, such as the Bone Dry Bath Towel ($8, Chewy), close by during bath time.
 Your cat will want to get dry right away, so swaddle her up and give her a good rub.
 If your cat will tolerate it, and especially if you have a long-haired breed, you may need to blow dry their hair.

 Most likely, the experience will be anything but a relaxing soak in the tub for your cat.
 So once the bathing is finished, or even throughout the process, reward your cat with a few treats, such as the Temptations Classics Soft Treats ($16, Petco).
 The positive association will give your cat some reassurance that the experience isn't all terrible and may even distract her for a few seconds as you rub and scrub.
 Make sure you pay close attention to your cat for signs of distress.
 If your cat seems panicked, stop and try at another time.